 “Fries with ketchup only, please”

 Fry sauce, for the uninitiated, is based in mayo plus ketchup, sometimes with pickle brine or ranch mixed in.
+Not vegan.
 This place serves it by default, as many Utah restaurants do.
 So Saturday, for possibly the 4th or 5th time this year, I pulled up to the speaker and made that request.

 A man my age, probably the shop owner, is often running the window at Snack o Clock.
 He was there again yesterday.
 When I pulled up to the window, he absolutely beamed as he handed me a large handful of ketchup.
 And he waved away my credit card.